5 curtain fabrics to style any modern room

-Often overlooked when it comes styling a room, the curtains you hang play a key role in realising the overall look you want.
-In 2018, looking modern and contemporary is easy as using a handful of colours and textures that complement each other, with a couple of stand-out features to bring life into the space.
-So, if you’re looking at using curtains to update your home, here are five fabric options worth considering.
+When it comes styling a room, the curtains you hang play a key role in realising the overall look you want.
+In this day and age, looking modern and contemporary is easy as using a handful of colours and textures that complement each other, with a couple of stand-out features to bring life into the space.
+So, if you’re looking at using curtains to update your home, here are five fabric options worth considering:

 Because of the variety of geometric designs available, there’s a huge amount of flexibility when it comes to choosing the right set.
 Repeating patterns create structure that can be introduced into any room.
 And while bold designs can bring a vibrant contrast to the space, softer, intricate patterns can frame a room and let your furniture do the talking.